bsd-conqueror/ngsatdata/README.md

-# SatData - a Python library for fetch space weather datasets
+# SatData - a Python library for fetching space weather datasets

 SatData has a machine-learning-ready unified API that allows you to fetch all public available space weather datasets of a data center via its provided